European Stability Mechanism: ESM Treaty Reform (since 2020)

 The amendments to the ESM Treaty were signed on 27 January 2021 by all Eurozone Member States and their ratification by Member States' parliaments is ongoing.
+By mid-2023, all eurozone members except Italy have ratified the agreement amending the ESM Treaty.
+In December 2023, the lower house of the Italian parliament voted against the ratification of the amendments to the ESM Treaty, thus suspending the finalization of the ESM Treaty reform.

 Organization

 The ESM is an intergovernmental organization established under public international law, and located in Luxembourg City.
 It has about 145 personnel, who are also responsible for the EFSF.
 The organization is led by a managing director appointed for a five-year term.
 The first managing director Klaus Regling was appointed in 2012.

 Each member state appoints a governor (and alternate) for the board of governors, which can either be chaired by the President of the Euro Group or by a separate elected chair from amongst the governors themselves.
 In 2012, Jean-Claude Juncker (Luxembourg) was appointed to this position.
 The board consists of Ministers of Finance of the member states.
 The Board of Directors consists of 20 members "of high competence in economic and financial matters".
 Each member state appoints one Director and an alternate.